 - Family Associate

 The Path to Endorsement®

 Learn about the process, including:

-Recognition of NYS-AIMH Endorsement tells employers, parents, health and legal practitioners, and insurance providers that the endorsed professional has expertise related to the social and emotional development of infants and young children and families.
+NYS-AIMH Endorsement® tells employers, parents, health and legal practitioners, and insurance providers that the endorsed professional has expertise related to the social and emotional development of infants, young children, and their families.